Mobile Banking FAQ

-It can take up to 40 days for your points to be credited to your account.
-You must accumulate 1,500 points before you can redeem your points.
-If points are not redeemed within 5 years, they will expire and cannot be used.
+Points are awarded daily once the eligible debit card transaction has posted to your account.
+If points are not redeemed within 3 years, they will expire and cannot be used.
 New points will continue to accumulate.

 Can I share points with family members?

 Points are accumulated for each card on an account.
 Each cardholder can only redeem points earned with their card.

 There's no cost.
 Membership in Extra Awards is absolutely free for Texas Bank cardholders, so start using your card and earning points today.